 During this session, we will look at setting long- and short-term goals and creating a personal vision.

-The Second Critical Element – Defined in Your Organization
+The Second Critical Element – Defined in Your Organisation

-In this session, you will think about what your organization expects of you, and how to ensure that those standards line up with what customers expect.
+In this session, you will think about what your organisation expects of you, and how to ensure that those standards line up with what customers expect.

 The Third Critical Element – Given Life by the Employees

-Next, participants will explore why customer service must be a philosophy that is practiced by all employees.
+Next, participants will explore why customer service must be a philosophy that is practised by all employees.